Last updated on September 21st, 2018 at 03:12 pm

 Visiting a tea factory takes 1-2 hours.
 It is the first activity you should do when in the area.
 There are however other things to do that you can plan during your trip in the tea lands, especially if you stay 2 or more nights.

-There are a few things you can do around the tea plantations, beside a tour to the tea factory.
+There are a few things you can do around the tea plantations, besides a tour of the tea factory.
 Ask you hotelier what is on offer.
 I would expect part or some of below

 Just one simple tip.
 Wear closed shoes, or even better boots, when trekking through the fields.
-Do not do like me and walk with flip flops 🙂 Suddenly I had a itchy foot and I realised I was transporting with me around 10 leeches getting drunk with my blood, ouch.
+Do not do like me and walk with flip-flops 🙂 Suddenly I had an itchy foot and I realised I was transporting with me around 10 leeches getting drunk with my blood, ouch.

 The tea plantations offer already by themselves an incredible landscape however the presence of a river or a lake make the area unique and idyllic.

 As a photographer I always look for a contrast, this could be a different colour or texture.
 In the photo below you can see how the water of the lake helped me to balance this photo, otherwise in a never-ending green pattern.

 Of course, the water presence is not a determinant requirement.
 It is however something that would make the experience even more memorable.